Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ### Configure a T-Engine as a Local Transform

-For the repository to talk to a T-Engine, it must know the engine's URL.
+For the Repository to talk to a T-Engine, it must know the engine's URL.
 The URL can be added as an Alfresco global property, or more simply as a Java system property. `JAVA_OPTS` may be used to set this if starting the repository with Docker.

 ```text